tt-isv-org/scc/tutorial/index.md

 The rest of this tutorial is about security context **constraints** (SCCs).
 SCCs are intended to limit your permissions to create a more secure cluster.
 We'll show you some wide-open security (bad) practices, but the intent is always to help you learn what to look for and how to use constraints to make your cluster more secure.

-It is also notable that creating a pod as a user is not a typical workload.
+It is also worth noting that creating a pod as a user is not a typical workload.
 Starting in the next example we'll use deployments and service accounts.
 The pod/user example is a handy way to try things out, but please continue on to see how deployments and service accounts are used.

 ## Scenario 2: A deployment with SCCs